 “Skin thinning is most apparent for many around the eyes in this age group where the skin is the thinnest and most fragile,” says Allawh.
 “Eye creams aid in skin hydration and plump in this delicate area while masking under-eye darkness.”
 She suggests applying a pea-sized amount of eye cream daily in the morning and evening.
 “Less is more,” she says.

 Whether you are suffering from ongoing breakouts or only the occasional pimple, acne treatments (both over-the-counter and prescription) can be effective at keeping the skin clear.
-The amount you’ll use depends on the type of product.
+The amount you will use depends on the type of product.
 It is best to speak to your dermatologist to find out exactly how much to use if you are applying a prescription-strength medicine.
 If it is a spot treatment purchased over the counter, you can use a pea-sized amount on the affected area.
 “When using any products on acne, it is best to start slow and work up as you see your skin tolerating the products,” says Humes.

 Retinoids help promote skin cell turnover, thus evening out skin tone and smoothing out fine lines and wrinkles over time, notes Allawh.
 There are various types of topical retinoids including prescription-strength tretinoin and tazarotene (Tazorac), as well as over-the-counter adapalene.
 The general rule of thumb for all of these retinoids is a pea-sized amount for the entire face.
 “Despite the benefit of retinoids, everyday use is limited by skin irritation, peeling, drying and burning,” she says.
 “Some tricks of the trade to help with tolerating retinoids include: shorter contact time (applying at dinner and washing off at bedtime), mixing with a nighttime non-comedogenic moisturizer and starting 1-2 nights weekly and increasing to nightly as tolerated.”
 If you mix your retinol with your moisturizer, you can use a pea-sized amount of retinol with a dime-sized amount of moisturizer.

 If there is one skincare product not to be missed in your routine any time of day (or year), it is sunscreen, which protects the skin from harmful UV rays, thus reducing our risk of premature aging and skin cancer.
-The problem is not only that not enough people use sunscreen on a consistent basis, but they’re also not applying enough.
+The problem is not only that not enough people use sunscreen on a consistent basis, but they are also not applying enough.
 “A shot glass full (about an ounce) is what should be used to cover exposed areas of the skin,” notes Ilyas.
 “If the sunscreen is a lotion or cream, apply a thin layer and rub into the skin, but if it is a spray, spray the skin to see a thin film over the skin.”
 When it comes to reapplying, the frequency is based on multiple factors: how long you are spending time outdoors, the potential for our products to be sweat off or washed off with water, and the SPF of the product used.
 “The SPF value listed on a product is thought to only be valid or effective for 2 hours after application,” says Ilyas.
 “If outdoors longer, it is important to reapply, and the same goes for if you happen to be sweating.”

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.